atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-server.md

 - Ubuntu 16 LTS (ubuntu-certified-16.04)
 - High CPU with 8 GB of RAM (4 GB for GitLab Server, and 4 GB for GitLab Runner)

+### Copy/paste with Strigo Web terminal

+On the Mac, use Command-C to copy and Command-V to paste.

+On other systems, you can highlight the text you want to copy, right-click in the Web browser and select "Copy" from the menu;
+Ctrl-Shift-V to paste.

 ## Installing the package